terra-money/wallet-kit/README.md

 <summary><code>&lt;WalletProvider&gt;</code></summary>

 By default, `WalletProvider` supports chains and networks contained in the [station-assets](https://github.com/terra-money/station-assets/tree/main/chains) repository as returned by `getInitialConfig`.
-You can modify these by passing your own defaultNetworks object.
+You can modify these by passing your own defaultNetworks.

 ```jsx
 import { WalletProvider, InfoResponse, Wallet } from '@terra-money/wallet-kit';